gaviral/AviralGarg.com/content/posts/2023-12-15_adler_approach_to_psychology.md

 +++
-title = 'Adlers Approach to Psychology' date = 2023-12-15T23:13:41-08:00
+title = 'Adler Approach to Psychology' date = 2023-12-15T23:13:41-08:00
 draft = false
 tags = ['Alfred Adler', 'Mental Health', 'Psychology', 'Social Interest']
 +++

-# Adler's Approach to Psychology

 Alfred Adler's approach to psychology, forming one of the pillars alongside Freud and Jung, is known for its focus on individual psychology.
 Here are the key aspects: